Turkey wrestles with century-old legacy of Armenian massacres

 During an Easter service at St Giragos, which stands in Sur’s walled warren of medieval streets, 40 people received communion from a priest sent by the patriarchate in Istanbul.

 It is part of a wider reconciliation between Kurds and Armenians.
-Unlike the rest of Turkey’s parliament, the pro-Kurdish People’s Democratic Party (HDP) recognises the genocide.
+Unlike the rest of Turkey’s parliament, the pro-Kurdish People’s Democratic Party (HDP) recognizes the genocide.

 Garo Paylan, 42, is one of three Armenians running on the HDP ticket in a June general election, hoping to become the first Armenian lawmakers in half a century.
 The two biggest parties are also fielding one Armenian candidate each.

-“Hrant was cut down trying to shed a light on the genocide, making the lie unsustainable,” Paylan said.
+“Hrant was cut down trying to shed a light on the genocide, making the lie unsustainable ...
+People saw that until this 100-year-old wound heals, Turkey will be crippled,” Paylan said.

 After Dink’s murder, the government stopped prosecutions for use of the term genocide.
 Cultural events on 1915 sprang up, and dozens of books published abroad were translated into Turkish.

-The government’s tone towards Armenians has softened, and last year Erdogan expressed condolences for the loss of life.
+The government’s tone toward Armenians has softened, and last year Erdogan expressed condolences for the loss of life.

 For the first time, a cabinet minister will join services on Friday’s anniversary at the Armenian Patriarchate, which has stopped short of using the term genocide, opting instead for “Great Calamity”.